Lure-of-Lysergide/lure-of-lysergide.github.io/static/media/experience.fd427735.md

 Moldova State University
 Chișinău, R.M.

+- Performed experimental design and conducted various experiments
+- Improved the methodology, wrote scientific reports and articles based on experimental results

 ### **11/2014 - 09/2015: Scientific Research Intern**

 Institute of Genetics, Physiology and Plant Protection of the A.S.M.